lesspass/blog/_posts/2016-10-19-how-does-it-work.md

 Below is a user connecting to it’s account to use his bank’s account profile:
 The connected version can help you save complex profiles.

+Note that the use of LessPass Database is not necessary.

 ![lesspass connected demo](../images/2016-10-19-how-does-it-works/demo-lesspass-connected.gif)